 Disney’s Yacht Club Resort is located within walking distance of both Epcot and Hollywood Studios.
 The walk to Epcot takes you past Beach Club Resort and into the International Gateway entrance between France and United Kingdom in World Showcase.

 The walk to Hollywood Studios from Yacht Club is considerably longer, but is possible.
-If you prefer to save your steps for visiting the park take the boat from the dock located behind Yacht Club.
-This boat will bring you to Hollywood Studios with some stops at other resorts along the way.
+If you prefer to save your steps, take a boat from the dock located behind Yacht Club which brings you, and guests from other resort stops, to Hollywood Studios.

 Yacht Club To Magic Kingdom and Animal Kingdom

-Bus transportation brings you to Magic Kingdom or Animal Kingdom from Disney’s Yacht Club Resort.
-The bus stop is located to the left side of the main entrance when you exit the lobby area.
+Hop a bus to Magic Kingdom or Animal Kingdom from Disney’s Yacht Club Resort.
+Find the bus stop on the left side of the main entrance when exiting the lobby area.

 This article can help you learn more about the vast transportation system at Disney World.

 Disney’s Yacht Club Resort is a beautiful deluxe resort with great restaurant options and the best pool at Disney World.
 We love the sophisticated take on nautical design in the resort and the easy walk to Disney’s Beach Club, Disney’s Boardwalk, and Epcot.

 I am overall very happy with our rooms here, but do think the rooms could be better maintained.
 On a recent stay our shower caulk was damaged and water leaked out onto the floor.